 The hospitality industry is still developing in Sikkim and hence the Forest Rest Houses are the best bet for the tourists.
 These forest rest houses at the Range office provide its visitors with comfortable accommodation facilities.
 Other options include home stays and decent budget hotels.
 The Khangchendzonga Conservation Committee, Hotel Yak, Trekkers hut, hotel 10zing, and Hotel Tashigang are some of the most cosy and popular options among tourists.

 Now that you know about this magnificent Khangchendzonga National Park, make sure you include it in your visit to Sikkim.
-And if you are looking for a more personalised experience, book your Sikkim tour package with TravelTriangle and enjoy a customized trip!
+And if you are looking for a more personalised experience, plan your trip to Sikkim and enjoy a customized tour!